Universal Freezing Transitions of Dipole-Conserving Chains: Proof of the particle-connected CS-to-ES algorithm

 We then consider the second step of the algorithm.
 For each value of $\ell$, at the beginning of the loop, $\ell+1$ is the size of the largest clusters present, and at the end of the loop, $\ell$ is the size of the largest clusters present (disregarding boundaries).
-To demonstrate this, we note that it is easy to show following identical logic to the last step that by the end of each loop over all sites, the number of clusters of size $\ell+1$ is lesser or equal to what it was before the loop over all sites; and furthermore that if it is equal, then the index of the leftmost cluster of size $\ell+1$ has decreased by 1.
-Hence, repeated application of the loop over all sites eventually results in the absence of any clusters of size $\ell$ away from the boundaries.
-The loop over the values of $\ell$ itself eventually results in all clusters away from the boundaries having a size of at most 1, and hence in all particles not in boundary pile-ups being separated by at least one (and at most 2) holes from their neighbours.\\
+To demonstrate this, we note that it is straightforward to show, following identical logic to the last step, that by the end of each loop over all sites the number of clusters of size $\ell+1$ is less than or equal to what it was before the loop over all sites; and furthermore that if it is equal, then the index of the leftmost cluster of size $\ell+1$ has decreased by 1.
+Hence, repeated application of the loop over all sites eventually results in the absence of any clusters of size $\ell+1$ away from the boundaries.
+The loop over the values of $\ell$ itself eventually results in all clusters away from the boundaries having a size of at most 1, and hence in all particles not in boundary stacks being separated by at least one (and at most 2) holes from their neighbours.

 The third step of the algorithm follows identical logic in reverse.
 For each value of $\ell$, at the start all particles are separated by at least $\ell$ and at most $\ell+1$ holes from their neighbours, and by the end they are all separated by at least $\ell+1$ and at most $\ell+2$ holes.
 By the end of the algorithm, all particles are separated by at least $k-3$ and at most $k-2$ holes.
-However, it is easy to check that there can only be one instance of $k-2$ holes, since if there were two or more, then following logic identical to that in step 2 of the uniqueness proof in Appendix \ref{appendix:uniqueFES}, it would be impossible via a series of solely inward hops to arrive at a type-1 CS, but this must be possible since the sequence of outward hops we applied in our algorithm can be reversed.\\
+However, it can readily be shown that there can only be one instance of $k-2$ holes, since if there were two or more, then following logic identical to that in step 2 of the uniqueness proof in \cref{appendix:uniqueFES}, it would be impossible via a series of solely inward hops to arrive at a PC contracted state; but it must be possible since the sequence of outward hops we applied in our algorithm can be reversed.